ethagnawl/gitlab-interview-application/README.md

 blocking another.

-- Use Thor (or similar) to support command line options for number of requests, the request buffer log levels, help text, etc.
+- Use Thor (or similar) to support command line options for number of requests, request buffer, log levels, help text, etc.

 - Use awesome_print (or similar) to add structure and style to output.

+- Logs should be toggleable and moved outside the repository and into an appropriate directory on the host system

 ## Installation